-The industrial sector (including associated electricity and agricultural sectorsrefrigerants emissions) and agriculture (including electricity emissions, and non-fuel-use-related emissions from livestock and crops) account for roughly 2124 percent and 7.6 percent, respectively, of California's greenhouse gas (GHG) emissions.346 Industrial emissions are primarily due to fuel combustion from sources that include refineries, oil & and gas extraction, cement plants, and cogeneration emissions attributed to thermal energy output.
-Process According to the California Air Resources Board's (CARB's) emission inventory, more than half of the emissions, such as from this sector come from refineries and oil and gas extraction.
-For some major industrial emitters, more than half of the GHG emissions are not related to combustion and result from the process itself (for instance, from clinker production in cement plants and hydrogen production for refinery use, and via steam methane reforming, or fugitive emissions (for example GHGs released from chemical reactions during manufacturing processes) also contribute significantly to the total emissions for this sector and are estimated to account for more than half of the industrial GHG emissions from landfills and gas transmission), and so cannot be avoided by substituting or switching to carbon-neutral energy sources.347 Of the agricultural emissions, around 71 percent are emitted from livestock.348 While no single solution will decarbonize the agricultural and industrial sectors, further research and development is needed to expand the opportunities available.
+The industrial sector (including associated electricity and refrigerants emissions) and agriculture (including electricity emissions, and non-fuel-use-related emissions from livestock and crops) account for roughly 24 percent and 7.6 percent, respectively, of California's greenhouse gas (GHG) emissions.
+Industrial emissions are primarily due to fuel combustion from sources that include refineries, oil and gas extraction, cement plants, and cogeneration emissions attributed to thermal energy output.
+According to the California Air Resources Board's (CARB's) emission inventory, more than half of the emissions from this sector come from refineries and oil and gas extraction.
+For some major industrial emitters, more than half of the GHG emissions are not related to combustion and result from the process itself (for instance, from clinker production in cement plants and hydrogen production via steam methane reforming, or fugitive emissions from landfills and gas transmission), and so cannot be avoided by substituting or switching to carbon-neutral energy sources.
+Of the agricultural emissions, around 71 percent are emitted from livestock.
+While no single solution will decarbonize the agricultural and industrial sectors, further research and development is needed to expand the opportunities available.